Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

+Figure \ref{fig:panels_fluxes_model_1} also shows that our nominal pebble flux ${S_{{\rm peb}}=1}$ results in the formation of planets that do indeed migrate to the inner edge of the disk (assumed at ${\rm \sim0.3~AU}$ in these simulations).
+Planets inside ${\rm 0.7~AU}$ in simulations with ${S_{{\rm peb}}=1}$ have masses lower than ${\rm \sim10-15~M_{\oplus}}$ (see also Figure \ref{fig:dynamics_S1}).
 A further factor of 2.5 increase in the pebble flux results in the formation of multiple planets with masses as large as ${\rm \sim40-50~M_{\oplus}}$ (see also Fig. \ref{fig:dynamics_S2.5}).
-Although the disk inner edge is set at ${\rm \sim0.3~AU}$ planets do not necessarily stay beyond the disk edge.
+We note that planets do not necessarily stay beyond the disk inner edge.
 Planets migrating to the inner edge of the disk pile up in long resonant chains.
-Eventually, the innermost planets anchored at the inner edge of the disk are pushed inside the disk cavity \citep{cossouetal14,izidoroetal17,brasseretal18}.
+In some cases, the innermost planets anchored at the inner edge of the disk are pushed inside the disk cavity \citep{cossouetal14,izidoroetal17,brasseretal18,carreraetal19}.
+Some planets are pushed to distances as close as 0.06~AU from the star.

-Our results also show that a simple difference of a factor of ${\rm \sim2}$ in the pebble flux (from ${S_{{\rm peb}}=1}$ to 2.5) is enough to bifurcate the growth of our planetary systems from systems of typical super-Earths mass planets to system hosting several massive protoplanetary cores which are very likely to become gas giants.
-For example, several planets forming in our simulations with ${S_{{\rm peb}}=2.5}$ are by a factor of a few larger than the solar system ice giants.
-Although not shown in Figure \ref{fig:panels_fluxes_model_1}, for completeness of our study, we have also inspected the results of simulations considering higher scaling pebble fluxes of ${S_{{\rm peb}}=5}$ and 10.
-In these simulations the final planets reaching the inner edge of the disk are as massive as ${\rm 100~M_{\oplus}}$ due to convergent migration towards the disk inner edge and successive collisions. \citet{bitschetal18c} present the results of simulations with higher pebble fluxes where gas accretion onto planetary cores is consistently modeled.
+Our results also show that a simple difference of a factor of approximately two in pebble flux (from ${S_{{\rm peb}}=1}$ to 2.5) is enough to bifurcate the evolution of our planetary systems from one leading to a system of super-Earth mass planets to one hosting several massive protoplanetary cores which are very likely to become gas giants.
+For example, several planets forming in our simulations with ${S_{{\rm peb}}=2.5}$ are more massive than the Solar System ice giants by a factor of a few.
+Although not shown in Figure \ref{fig:panels_fluxes_model_1}, for completeness, we also inspected the results of simulations considering higher scaling pebble fluxes of ${S_{{\rm peb}}=5}$ and 10.
+In these simulations, the final planets reaching the inner edge of the disk are as massive as ${\rm 100~M_{\oplus}}$ due to convergent migration towards the disk inner edge and successive collisions. \citet{bitschetal18c} present the results of simulations with higher pebble fluxes where gas accretion onto planetary cores is consistently modeled.